testdouble/testdouble.js/README.md

 parameter, which enables advanced usage like ignoring extraneous arguments and limiting the number of times a stubbing can be satisfied.

-Calling `td.when()` returns an object of functions that each represent the type of outcome you want to configure whenever the test double is invoked as demonstrated by your rehearsal, which we'll describe below, beginning with `thenReturn`.
+Calling `td.when()` returns a number of functions that allow you to specify your desired outcome when the test double is invoked as demonstrated by your rehearsal.
+We'll begin with the most common of these: `thenReturn`.

 #### `td.when().thenReturn()`